Nosebleeds During Pregnancy – When Should You Worry?

-Causes Of Pregnancy Nosebleeds
+Causes of Pregnancy Nosebleeds

 The following are common causes of nosebleeds during pregnancy:

-- Incessant nose-picking is also a cause of nosebleeds during pregnancy and should be avoided.
+- Incessant nose-picking is also a cause of nosebleeds during pregnancy, and should be avoided.

-- Air-borne allergies can lead to nosebleeds.
+- Air-borne allergens can lead to nosebleeds.

-Do the following things when your nose begins to bleed during pregnancy:
+You can practice the following things when your nose begins to bleed during pregnancy:

 - Hold/pinch the bleeding nostril for about 10 minutes.

-- Bend forward and breathe through the mouth for the time being.
+- Bend forward, and breathe through the mouth for the time being.

-- Keep track of the time taken for the nosebleed to stop as it shouldn’t exceed 20 minutes.
+- Keep track of the time taken for the nosebleed to stop, as it shouldn’t exceed 20 minutes.
 Use it as a benchmark for timing if the nosebleed repeats.